Autumn 2015: Long Term Regional Environmental Health Issues

-- We are currently working on site specific issues with stakeholders in various areas of the watershed, including Trout Brook, Coltsville, Bass Brook, and the North Branch.
-We are also assembling a citizen summary of conditions throughout the watershed.
+- Meanwhile, we continue working on site specific issues with stakeholders in various areas of the watershed, including issues pertaining to Trout Brook, Bass Brook, Gully Brook, and the North Branch Park River.
+We are also gathering a citizen summary of conditions and concerns throughout the watershed.
 Contact us to share information about environmental issues (good and bad) in your neighborhood.
 If your group would like to learn more about urban-suburban stewardship, contact us to schedule a Park Watershed presentation.

 Nature Walk Along the North Branch of Park River This will be a short, easy walk from the Connecticut Historical Society property through a woodland urban wild along the North Branch Park River.
 We will explore local wildlife habitat conditions, plus discuss migratory and resident birds; native plants, invasive species, and mammals.
 Recent efforts to restore and conserve the riparian corridor, such as two bioswales that capture stormwater runoff from area parking lots, will also be noted.
 The trail along the North Branch is a woodland trail, it could be slightly muddy.
 We recommend you wear sturdy shoes, socks, and pants.
 The Nature Walk will be followed with a PowerPoint presentation of wildlife field sightings along the North Branch that historian and birder Nancy Findlay has documented between 1998 to the present.
 The walk co-leaders will be Nancy Findlay, a historian and birder, and Mary Pelletier, green urbanist and Director of Park Watershed.
 A colorful Plant Palette that describes native plants and habitat of urban-adaptive birds will be available (free).
 The Plant Palette was prepared for an Urban Conservation Treaty for Migratory Birds, which is a program of the US Fish and Wildlife Service.
 Rain or shine.